 Google might choose a snippet starting from paragraphs at the bottom of the page if the search results pages returned for the query are pages that often end with conclusions.

 Other signals, such as the lengths of paragraphs, amount of punctuation, bold and italics, and more can also influence the choice Google makes.

-Why is the decision as to what snippet to show in search results so important?
+Why is the decision as to what search result snippets to show so important?